- If you are unable to remove the printer in Windows 10 it's frustrating because you will not be able to refresh it and solve other issues.

-- Optional: If you can’t delete the driver, stop the Print Spooler service and try again.
+If you can’t delete the driver, stop the Print Spooler service and try again.
 Be sure to turn on Spooler service back on after you delete the driver.

-Solution 3 – Use Kyocera Deleter tool
+3. Use Kyocera Deleter tool

-Users reported that this tool will delete your printer without any problem, but be sure to run this tool as administrator since it requires administrator privileges to remove your printer.
+Users reported that this tool will delete your printer without any problem but be sure to run this tool as the administrator since it requires administrator privileges to remove your printer.

-Solution 5 – Disable Bidirectional support
+5. Disable the Bidirectional support

 - Open Devices and Printers.

-- Locate your printer, right click it and select Printer properties.
+- Locate your printer, right-click it and select Printer properties.

-- Click Apply and OK to save changes.
+- Click Apply and OK to save the changes.

-Solution 6 – Set the Print Spooler service to Manual
+6. Set the Print Spooler service to Manual

 Users reported that you can fix this problem by setting the Spooler service to Manual.
 To do that, open the Services window, locate the Print Spooler service and double click it to open its properties.
-Set the Startup type to Manual and click Apply and OK to save changes.

 After that, try to remove your printer.
 If the uninstall tool mentions Print Spooler service, simply go to Services, locate Print Spooler service and start it.
-After that you should be able to remove your printer without any problems.

-Not being able to remove printer in Windows 10 can be a big problem, but you can usually fix this problem by restarting the Print Spooler service and trying to delete the printer again.
+Not being able to remove a printer in Windows 10 can be a big problem, but you can usually fix this problem by restarting the Print Spooler service and trying to delete the printer again.